 Another way of using positive emotions to enhance learning is to invest in curiosity.
 A couple of years ago, a study showed that the feeling of expectancy before learning something interesting enhances memory.
 Remarkably, participants memorised not only the information they were curious about but also unrelated facts that were presented during the anticipation period.
 The authors described this finding as a “curiosity vortex”.Final Thought

 Children seem to learn better amidst positive emotions.
-By creating an environment that taps into this can aid, enhance and accelerate their learning.
-Tapping into their natural curiosity or relating the material in a positive way promises to be good steps in the right direction in this area.
+Creating an environment that taps into this can aid, enhance and accelerate their learning.
+Tapping into their natural curiosity, or relating the material in a positive way, promises to be good steps in the right direction in this area.